EnviroDIY/ModularSensors/README.md

 As the I2C [Maxim DS3231](https://www.maximintegrated.com/en/products/digital/real-time-clocks/DS3231.html) real time clock (RTC) is absolutely required for time-keeping on all AVR boards, this library also makes use of it for its on-board temperature sensor.
 The DS3231 requires a 3.3V power supply.

-There only argument for the constructor is the number of readings to average, as the RTC requires constant power and is connected via I2C:
+The only argument for the constructor is the number of readings to average, as the RTC requires constant power and is connected via I2C:

 ```cpp
 #include <OnboardSensors.h>